rsysadmin-com/zammad_installer/README.md

 dns1=8.8.8.8    # or use your own DNS dns2=8.8.4.4
 ```
-2. the path to your SSL certificates if you have your own
+2. the path to your SSL certificates if you have your own - otherwise, the script will generate them for you.
 ```
 ssl_crt=/etc/nginx/ssl/${zammad_fqdn}.crt
 ssl_key=/etc/nginx/ssl/${zammad_fqdn}.key